Skip to main content

 make flash FLASH_DEVICE=2e8a:0003

-If this is the first time flashing after writing the system to the host computer, you may see prompts similar to those highlighted in the red circle in the image below—partial red prompts may appear.
+If this is the first time flashing after setting up the system on the host computer, you may encounter a prompt similar to the one highlighted in the red circle in the image below—some red text may appear.
 This is normal and not an error.

 Loading...